 Stroke (cerebrovascular accident or CVA) is a leading cause of death in the United States, killing more than 130,000 Americans every year .
 Moreover, stroke is a leading cause of long-term disability, especially hemiparesis (weakness or paralysis on one side of the body).
-In fact, roughly 80% of stroke survivors have hemiparesis , which can cause difficulty speaking, grasping objects, or walking.
+In fact, roughly 80% of stroke survivors have hemiparesis , which can cause difficulty in speaking, grasping objects, or walking.
 Therefore, rehabilitation following a stroke resulting in hemiparesis usually involves a combination of occupational therapy, speech therapy, and physical therapy.
 Independence in daily living, especially independent walking, is a priority for stroke survivors, so a major objective of rehabilitation post-stroke is to recover the ability to walk normally.

-Recovery walking ability after a stroke is a complicated process, as walking function depends on motor control, muscular strength/power, cardiorespiratory fitness, and other factors .
+Recovery of walking ability after a stroke is a complicated process, as walking function depends on motor control, muscular strength/power, cardiorespiratory fitness, and other factors .
 There are many different therapeutic interventions aimed at improving walking function that addresses one or more of these factors.
 Recently, therapists have increased their use of task-specific training using bodyweight-supported treadmills or robotic gait trainers, but such systems are often complex, expensive, and difficult to use in a timely manner.
 Gait training is particularly difficult for patients with severely limited walking ability, limiting its effectiveness for the people who may need it most.

 Stationary cycling is a tried and true means of exercise and rehabilitation, and it may be just as effective at improving gait as bodyweight-supported or robotic gait training devices .
 Cycling is an effective therapeutic tool for improving walking post-stroke for a number of reasons: